8 dos and don’ts of pre-employment medical screening

 Any physical tests carried out must relate strictly to the candidate’s ability to perform the duties that the job requires.

-8 dos and don’ts when conducting pre-employment medical examinations
+8 dos and don’ts when conducting pre-employment medical checks

 - Do only test for things that directly relate to the requirements of the job.